 Research Staff Committee terms of reference

-KEISG is a sub-committee of Research Committee, whose primary responsibility is to make awards from the School’s HEIF allocation (Higher Education Innovation Fund).
-KEISG intends to support and develop knowledge-based interactions between universities and the wider world, resulting in economic and social benefit to the UK.
-KEISG terms of reference
+KEFSC is a sub-committee of Research Committee, whose primary responsibility is to make awards from the School’s HEIF allocation (Higher Education Innovation Fund).
+KEFSC intends to support and develop knowledge-based interactions between universities and the wider world, resulting in economic and social benefit to the UK.
+KEFSC terms of reference

 Research Excellence Framework Strategy Committee (REFSC)